tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/负载均衡实例/跨地域绑定负载均衡_intl_en.md

 ![](https://main.qcloudimg.com/raw/93443dfb2eb35da82c50a7032df0ae0a.png)

 >
-> - Currently, one CLB instance can be bound to CVM instances only in one region.
-For example, a CLB instance in Beijing can be bound to CVM instances in Shanghai, but it cannot be bound to CVM instances in both Beijing and Shanghai at the same time.
+> - Currently, one CLB instance can only be bound to CVM instances in one region.
+For example, a CLB instance in Beijing can be bound to CVM instances in Shanghai, but it cannot be bound to CVM instances in Beijing and Shanghai at the same time.
 > - After you change the region of a real server to one different from that of the CLB instance, it cannot be changed back to the original region for binding.
 > - Currently, cross-VPC binding is not allowed for CLB instances and CVM instances in the same region.
-> - Cross-basic network/VPC binding is supported.
+> - Scenarios of cross-VPC/basic network are also supported.

-## Billing Description
-Cross-region binding is implemented based on cross-region peering connection.
-For more information on billing, please see [Billing Description](https://intl.cloud.tencent.com/document/product/214/8848).